apedicdev/zend_form_example/README.md

 The application uses Zend_Auth component for the users signup and login.
 The passwords are MD5 encrypted.
 The search is reserved only to the registerd user, so in order to search an user you should be logged in.
 The forms use Zend_Validators to check email, passwords and text inputs.

+To install, clone the files in your Zend application folder and use the users.sql to create the database structure.